-The Executive Director of Student Affairs, Director of Title IX ComplianceTitle IX Coordinator, or designee may appoint additional members of the Hearing Panel to expedite the orderly disposition of cases and/or to aid in the administration of the conduct process within the University.
+The Executive Director of Student Affairs, Title IX Coordinator, or designee may appoint additional members of the Hearing Panel to expedite the orderly disposition of cases and/or to aid in the administration of the conduct process within the University.
 The additional members of the Hearing Panel will complete the same training, have the same composition of membership, the same duties, and the same authority as the original Hearing Panel member(s).

-10. Panel Orientation and& Training
+10. Panel Orientation and Training

-Prior to serving on a Hearing Panel, members of the Hearing Panel will be required to participate in an orientation and training program facilitated by the Executive Director of Student Affairs and/or the Director of Title IX ComplianceTitle IX Coordinator, or designee.
+Prior to serving on a Hearing Panel, members of the Hearing Panel will be required to participate in an orientation and training program facilitated by the Executive Director of Student Affairs and/or the Title IX Coordinator, or designee.
 Members are encouraged to attend additional trainings throughout their service on the Hearing Panel.

-ed.
+e.
 The Code of Student Conduct Review Committee